 A robotics simulator is used to create embedded applications for a robot without depending physically on the actual machine.
 The good part is that most applications used in simulation can be transferred to physical robots without major changes.

 Advantages of Using Simulation

-Simulation can be useful if you have not a real robot and even if you have.
+Simulation can be useful whether or not you have a physical robot.

-If you have not got a robot you can start the work without buying, waiting for the delivery, making the robot.
+If you do not have a robot, you can start the work without buying, waiting for the delivery, and making the robot.
 It is free!
 You should install the special software and go throw this tutorial.
 You can start writing the working code and see the results in a short time!

 If you have a real robot you can save your time and money using simulation:

 There would be no risk damaging your hardware if you want to test some new programs.
 No hardware consumption, no maintenance.